stanley-1/tp/docs/UserGuide.md

 * Adds a short note about the contact at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …
-* Remarks must be 150 characters in length or less (inclusive of spaces)
+* Remarks must be 150 characters in length or less (inclusive of spaces).

 </div>